cliuzy/cliuzy/README.md

 DevOps Engineer / Web Developer.
 --------------------------------

-Web developer with React, and then transitioned into DevOps and Cloud
+Web developer with ReactJS, and now fully transitioned into DevOps and Cloud

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [https://t.co/EHKZSWjlMh](http://https://t.co/EHKZSWjlMh)